The environment must be rich in motives which lend interest to activity and invite the child to conduct his own experiences.

 - Fractions are introduced using manipulatives and allowing children to explore the relationship of one fraction to another.

 The language curriculum supports a child’s development in many aspects of both expressive and receptive communication: speaking, listening, writing, and reading.
 All areas of the classroom are language-rich.
 Classrooms provide an immersion for the child in language development and offer many opportunities for the development of communication skills.
 Muscular movement and fine motor activities are developed to aid with the preparation of writing.
 Tracing a variety of simple metal insets and making designs offers children multiple opportunities to develop pencil control before attempting to even form letters.
 Sandpaper letters are then used to introduce the child to tracing the outline of the letter and simultaneously vocalize the most common phonetic sound represented by that letter.
 The child then moves into the moveable alphabet work where they are able to handle and manipulate the letters to create words, phrases, sentences, and stories.
 At the same time, whole word reading is developed by exercises such as attaching labels to items from a box of objects or to furnishings in the room.
 A small classroom library and carefully selected phonetic readers offer additional reading practice and enjoyment.
 The child grows to appreciate the power of language and communication.

 Spoken Language – The spoken language curriculum helps the child perfect his ability to communicate and express himself appropriately with others.
 Spoken language activities include:

 - Vocabulary lessons – learning new names of objects and classifying them through objects and picture cards

 - Stories, songs, and poems open the children up to new vocabulary and an appreciation for words

 Written Language – The written language curriculum goals are to develop a child’s ability to analyze sounds, recall their associated symbols, and formulate words.
 Written language activities include:

-- Participating in written sounds games
+- Written sounds games

 - Sandpaper letters